 Conventional Fireplace

 Width Height

 Max.
 Min.
 440mm 305mm Max.
 Min.
-610mm () 544mm
+610mm [] 525mm

-(\) The total height of the closure plate is 660mm and will accommodate a maximum opening height of 650mm (This allows a 10mm overhang).
-Heights above 580mm (Inclusive of sealing tape) will leave the sealing tape and closure plate visible above the appliance.
-A baffle is supplied with the fire which can be screwed to the appliance to cover the sealing tape and closure plate.
-When using the baffle, the height of the sealing tape and closure plate can be extended to a maximum 630mm before being visible (See section 8.1).
+The total height of the closure plate is 660mm and will accommodate a maximum opening height of 650mm (This allows a 10mm overhang).
+Heights above 620mm (Inclusive of sealing tape) will leave the sealing tape and closure plate visible above the appliance.

-4.10.2 Precast flues
+4.10.2 Precast flues.

-The appliance can be installed to a fireplace that has a properly constructed precast concrete or clay flue block system conforming to BS EN 1806 or BS1289.
+The appliance can be installed to a fireplace that has a properly constructed precast concrete or clay flue block system conforming to BS EN 1858 or BS1289.
 The appliance is suitable for installations conforming to older versions of BS1289 as well as the current standards.
-The flue blocks must have a minimum width not less than 63mm and a cross-sectional area not less than 13,000mm.
-Older editions of BS1289 required a cross-sectional area of 13,000mm.
-The current revision of the standard requires 16,500mm.
+The flue blocks must have a minimum width not less than 63mm and a cross-sectional area not less than 13,000mm2.
+Older editions of BS1289 required a cross-sectional area of 13,000mm2.
+The current revision of the standard requires 16,500mm2.
 This appliance is suitable in both cases.

 The chimney should be one or two storeys high but not less than 3m vertical height and be correctly terminated.
-No mortar fangs between the blocks should be extruded into the flueway.
+No mortar fangs between the blocks should be extruded into the flue way.
 If raking blocks are used, they must be fitted in accordance with the manufacturer's instructions.
 Mortar must not be allowed to drop down and accumulate in the raked positions.